radiantlogic-v8/r1-saas/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 Archived log file names are appended according to the selection for this property.
 Allowable values for this parameter include the following.

->**Note – In the following examples, the fileName has been set to PwdHashWSServer.**
+>[!note] In the following examples, the fileName has been set to PwdHashWSServer.

 Allowable Value	| How the log file name is appended	| Example(s) -|-|-